pchapin/augusta/README.md

 version numbers given are for the specific versions we are using.
 In most cases, other closely related versions would probably also work, but have not been tested.

-+ Augusta uses several third party libraries.
-The jar files for those libraries are not included as part of this repository, but are downloaded by SBT during the build process.

 + [Java Development Kit](https://www.oracle.com/java/technologies/downloads/) (21.0.x)

   There are some Java source files in Augusta, so a JRE is not sufficient.
 The Java compiler is